Polaromechanics: cavity-magnon polaritons strongly coupled to phonons

-In the first graph of Fig.~\ref{fig3}(b) under a low power of $-13.6$ dBm, the system is in the weak-coupling regime, and the mechanical damping rate is increased from $0.15~{\rm kHz}$ to $0.48~{\rm kHz}$.
-This is close to the value of $0.73$ kHz predicted by Eq.~(\ref{kbeff}) with $\kappa_{+}/2\pi = 3.43$ kHz and $G_{+}\approx 0.4\kappa_{+}$.
-In this case, Eq.~(\ref{kbeff}) only approximately holds because the weak-coupling condition is no longer well satisfied.
-Due to the small bare coupling $g_{\rm{mb}}\,\,{\sim}\,\, 1$~mHz, for powers below $-13.6$ dBm, the magnomechanically-induced-transparency signal is too weak to be observed.
-By further increasing the power, $G_+$ becomes greater than both $\kappa_{+}$ and $ \kappa_{\rm b,eff}$.
-For example in the second graph, $G_{+}/2\pi=2.58~\rm{kHz}$ at the power of $-9.3$ dBm, which is greater than $\kappa_{+}/2\pi=0.25~\rm{kHz}$ and $\kappa_{\rm b,eff}/2\pi=0.55~\rm{kHz}$.
-The system then enters the strong-coupling regime.
-Note that the system is actually in the triple-strong-coupling regime since the polaritons are formed by strongly-coupled cavity photons and magnons~\cite{Huebl2013,Nakamura2014,Tang2014,Tobar2014,Hu2015}.
-From the top to the bottom graph of Fig.~\ref{fig3}(b)~\cite{notee}, the power increases from $-13.6$ dBm to $10.32$ dBm and the coupling $G_+$ gradually increases to $23.19~\rm{kHz}$ (corresponding to $C_{\rm +,b} \approx 4\times 10^3$), exhibiting a more evident feature of the NMS with the splitting of $2G_+$ in the spectra. {The strong coupling induced NMS has been observed in analogous cavity optomechanical systems~\cite{Simon2009,Teufei2011,Kippenberg2012}.} Figures~\ref{fig3}(c) and \ref{fig3}(d) show the corresponding coupling strength $G_+$ and effective mechanical damping rate $\kappa_{\rm b,eff}$ for the drive powers used in Fig.~\ref{fig3}(b).
+In the first graph of Fig.~\ref{fig3}b, a low drive power of $-6.8$~dBm leads to a weak coupling $|G_{+}|/2\pi = 3.06$ kHz, and the system is in the weak-coupling regime because $|G_{+}| <\kappa_{+} = 2\pi \times 6.99$~kHz.
+The anti-Stokes sideband is manifested as the magnomechanically induced transparency~\cite{Tang}, and the mechanical damping rate is increased from $\kappa_{\rm b}/2\pi=155$ Hz to $\kappa_{\rm b,eff}/2\pi = 250$ Hz.
+By further increasing the drive power, $G_+$ becomes greater than both $\kappa_{+}$ and $ \kappa_{\rm b,eff}$.
+For example in the second graph, $|G_{+}|/2\pi=5.40~\rm{kHz}$ at the power of $2.4$ dBm, which is greater than $\kappa_{+}/2\pi \,{=}\, 0.25~\rm{kHz}$ and $\kappa_{\rm b,eff}/2\pi \,{=}\, 255~\rm{Hz}$.
+The system then enters the {polaromechanical strong-coupling} regime.
+From the top to the bottom graph of Fig.~\ref{fig3}b, as the power increases from $-6.8$~dBm to $16.53$~dBm, $|G_+|$ gradually increases to $25.71~\rm{kHz}$ (corresponding to a maximum polaromechanical cooperativity $C_{\rm +,b} \equiv |G_+|^2/(\kappa_+ \kappa_{\rm b}) \approx 9.40\times 10^3$), which exhibits a more evident feature of the NMS with the splitting of $2|G_+|$ in the spectra.
+Similar strong coupling induced NMS has been observed in cavity optomechanics~\cite{Simon2009,Teufei2011,Kippenberg2012}.
+Note that in Fig~\ref{fig3}b, the frequency of the mechanical mode slightly decreases when increasing the power, which is due to the magnon-phonon cross-Kerr effect~\cite{Li2022} (see SI for more details). {In addition, in the graphs under the drive power of 10.4 and 12.28 dBm, we observe the emergence of another weaker, yet distinct normal-mode splitting, which occurs when the polaromechanical strong coupling (associated with the mechanical mode of frequency $\omega_{\rm b1}$) induced normal mode resonates with the mechanical sideband associated with the mechanical mode of frequency $\omega_{\rm b3}$.} Figures~\ref{fig3}c and \ref{fig3}d show the corresponding coupling strength $|G_+|$ and the effective mechanical damping rate $\kappa_{\rm b,eff}$ for the drive powers used in Fig.~\ref{fig3}b.